Jump ahead to:

 The Message Board doesn't aggregate conversations that happen elsewhere — it's only for messages and discussions posted here.

-To create a new message, enter the Message Board and click Post a new message.
+To create a new message, enter the Message Board and click "+ New message."

 You can classify the type of message you're posting.
 You can use the default options we use at Basecamp ourselves: Announcement, FYI, Pitch, Question, and Heartbeat, but everyone is free to create their own.